Officer who shot Capitol rioter Ashli Babbitt went into hiding after racist abuse

 The Washington police officer who fatally shot Ashli Babbitt, a Trump supporter who became a martyr in right-wing circles after dying during the 6 January Capitol riot, says he had to go into hiding once his name was leaked.

 Lt.
 Michael Byrd, a 28-year veteran of the US Capitol police is Black, and said he faced a torrent of racist abuse once his identity made its way onto conservative media sites.

 “They talked about killing me.
 Cutting off my head.
 Very vicious and cruel things,” he told NBC News in an interview on Thursday.
 “There were some racist attacks as well.
 It’s all disheartening, I know I was doing my job.”

 The officer defended his decision to shoot the woman, arguing it was necessary to protect the roughly 80 members of Congress and their staff who were sheltering nearby.

 “If they get through that door, they’re into the House chamber and upon the members of Congress,” he added.
+“I know that day I saved countless lives.”
+The Capitol Police cleared Lt Byrd of wrongdoing earlier this week, declining to release his name for fear of his safety.

+“The actions of the officer in this case potentially saved Members and staff from serious injury and possible death from a large crowd of rioters who forced their way into the U.S. Capitol and to the House Chamber where Members and staff were steps away,” the agency said, announcing the results of an internal probe on Monday.

+After reviewing footage of the incident, the Justice Department reached a similar conclusion in April.

 Join our new commenting forum